After your handoff

 Get a build you trust in Xcode

-- ●Run on Simulator, then on a physical device — device builds catch signing and entitlement issues early.
+- ●Run on the iOS Simulator (Mac), then on a physical device — device builds catch signing and entitlement issues early.

 - ●Confirm Bundle ID is what you want long-term — changing it later is painful.